skillrepos/copilot-dd/codespace-labs.md

 13. Finally, let's see Copilot optimize a query for us.
 Suppose we want to get all the course registrations for September, 2023.
 Enter the following query in the file.

 ```
-select * from courses.registration where year(registration_date) = 2023 and month(registration_date) = 9
+select * from courses.registration where year(registration_date) = 2023 and month(registration_date) = 9;
 ```

 14. Ask Copilot to optimize the previous query.
-You can do this via highlighting the query, using the **CMD+I** shortcut and entering "/optimize" in the dialog.
+You can do this via highlighting the query (make sure to highlight the *entire* query), using the **CMD+I** shortcut and entering "/optimize" in the dialog.
 You can Accept or Discard the suggested optimization after that.

 ```
 /optimize